-Krakow or Cracow and in Polish: Kraków is the first thing that comes to mind when people are asked about Poland, or third, after kielbasa and vodka.
-Alright, fourth or even fifth since I almost forgot about pierogis…and Lech Walesa.
+Kraków (Cracow) is the first thing that comes to mind when people are asked about Poland, or third, after kielbasa and vodka.
+All right, fourth or even fifth since I almost forgot about pierogis…and Lech Walesa.
 Kraków is beautiful, full of historic sights, legends and royal atmosphere.
 It used to be the Polish capital and for good reason, the iconic Wawel Castle for example with its mausoleum of ancient monarchs and latest, debatable additions.
 That hill is also where the dragon of legend lives, supposedly still feasting on virgin girls.
 In fact, he lost a bit of weight, since that kind of a diet is hardly sustainable nowadays.
-Kraków was lucky, it remained untouched by the bombardments, the Old Town and Main Market Square are the same as they were during medieval times.
-St. Mary’s Church, overlooking the square, is a textbook example of polish gothic architecture with Wit Stwosz’s iconic wooden altar and a trumpeter playing the "Hejnał" at noon every, single day from his tower.
+Kraków was lucky; it remained untouched by the bombardments, the Old Town (Stare Miasto) and the Main Market Square (Rynek Główny) are the same as they were during medieval times.
+St. Mary’s Church, overlooking the square, is a textbook example of Polish gothic architecture with Wit Stwosz’s iconic wooden altar and a trumpeter playing the Hejnał at noon every single day from his tower.
 That tradition began during the Mongol invasions back in the 13th century.

-Kazimierz lays just outside of the old town, it used to be a separate city populated by Jews, which eventually became a part of Kraków itself.
+Kazimierz lies just outside of the old town.
+It used to be a separate city populated by Jews, which eventually became a part of Kraków itself.
 Now it’s a living and breathing museum of Jewish culture, but also the hipster central with bars and restaurants around every corner.
 Back in 1993, for his movie Schindler's List Stephen Spielberg needed a venue to depict the Jewish ghetto of Podgorze in Kraków where the factory of Oskar Schindler was located.
 Spielberg picked Kazimiers because unlike the Podgorze area it had not been affected since the 40’s.
-Oskar Schindler has been praised and became world famous for saving almost 1100 Jews from working in a Nazi labor camp by employing them in his factory.
+Oskar Schindler has been praised and became world famous for saving almost 1100 Jews from working in a Nazi labour camp by employing them in his factory.
 Since 2003 Schindler’s Factory district has turned into a popular museum.